-Phoenix, Arizona- Virtual Caregiving is set to enter both the healthcare industry and patient home settings.
-In January 2019, G60 Trauma (G60Trauma.org) will begin testing Addison Care, the world’s first, comprehensive virtual caregiving system to provide real-time, 24/7 patient monitoring and care.
+Phoenix, Arizona- The Virtual Caregiver is set to enter both the healthcare industry and patient home settings.
+In January 2019, G60 Trauma (G60Trauma.org) will begin testing Addison Care, a comprehensive virtual caregiver system to provide real-time, 24/7 patient monitoring and care.

 Addison Care provides exciting new components to an interactive voice platform to demonstrate an interactive, augmented reality feature tied to visual sensing and connected home devices.
 Now, not only can you have a two-way conversation with an Electronic Caregiver, but the technology comes alive with an expertly designed augmented reality character named Addison, developed on AWS Sumerian.
 Addison provides a breakthrough user interface.